 Birches Club operates each day before (7.30-8.40am) and after (3.00-5.30pm) school.
 Parents may use the club at anytime once they have registered and if places are available.
-A survey is sent every half term to gain parents requirements for the term ahead.
+Parents can book Birches Club through Parent Pay.
 Please contact school if an emergency has risen and we will continue to care and look after your child until a responsible/named adult collects.